-4. The outcome of the Risk Assessment is the completed Risk Assessment Table 08-01 which is an output generated for the Risk Assessment Outcomes (QMS-08-SYS).
-Additionally, the identified CCPs are summarized in Table 08-02 (Summary of Critical Control Points).
+4. The outcome of the Risk Assessment is documented in the Risk Assessment meeting minutes and the completed Risk Assessment Table 08-01 which is an output generated for the Risk Assessment Outcomes (QMS-08-SYS).
+Additionally, the identified CCPs are summarized in Table 08-02 (Summary of Critical Control Points) found as an appendix to this procedure.

-2.2 Three-Year Review Process
+3.3 36-month Review Process

-- 5. At least once every three years, a more comprehensive review of the drinking water system risk assessment process is conducted.
+- 5. At least once every 36 months, a comprehensive review of the drinking water system risk assessment process is conducted.
 This is an opportunity to review the risk assessment process and outcomes and to assess the risks.
 For example, the reviewers could consider changes in microbial risks based on new research, or changes to the risk assessment process as a continual improvement feature.
-To undertake this more comprehensive review, the QMS Representative facilitates a team comprised of Director and/or Manager of Environmental Services and other potential external reviewers (e.g., other Township Departments, consultants, other utilities) that the QMS Representative may decide to invite as required. - 6.
-In the years where the three-year review process is completed, the annual risk assessment review will be completed at the same time.
+To undertake this more comprehensive review, the QMS Representative facilitates a team comprised of Manager of Environmental Services, Team Lead and Environmental Infrastructure and Compliance Supervisor.
+Other personnel may be included at the discretion of the (e.g., other Township Departments, consultants, other utilities) QMS Representative as required. - 6.
+In the years where the 36-month comprehensive review process is completed, the annual risk assessment review will be completed at the same time.

-2.3 Document and Records Management
+3.4 Document and Records Management

-- 7. The completed Risk Assessment Outcomes Table 08-01 is forwarded to the Director for review and approval. - 8.
-The QMS Representative is responsible for ensuring that minutes are taken during the annual and three-year review meetings and that these are maintained as per Document and Records Control QMS-05-SYS Procedure. - The QMS Representative is responsible for maintaining and making any necessary changes/updates to the Risk Assessment Form as per Document and Records Control QMS-05-SYS Procedure. - 10.
-The QMS Representative is responsible for ensuring that any necessary changes are made to the training requirements, standard operating procedures, system procedures or other parts of the QMS resulting from changes to the Risk Assessment.
+- 7. The QMS Representative is responsible for ensuring that minutes are taken during the annual and 36-month review meetings and that these are maintained as per Document and Records Control QMS-05-SYS Procedure. - 8.
+The QMS Representative is responsible for maintaining and making any necessary changes/updates to the Risk Assessment Form as per Document and Records Control QMS-05-SYS Procedure. - The QMS Representative is responsible for ensuring that any necessary changes are made to the training requirements, standard operating procedures, system procedures or other parts of the QMS resulting from changes to the Risk Assessment.